apache/airflow/docs/docker-stack/entrypoint.rst

 the stability of the environment.

 Waiting for connection involves executing ``airflow db check`` command, which means that a ``select 1 as is_alive;`` statement is executed.
-Then it loops until the the command will be successful.
+Then it loops until the command will be successful.
 It tries :envvar:`CONNECTION_CHECK_MAX_COUNT` times and sleeps :envvar:`CONNECTION_CHECK_SLEEP_TIME` between checks To disable check, set ``CONNECTION_CHECK_MAX_COUNT=0``.